Statuses in Latin with translation. Quotes in Latin with translation

 7. “Non ducor, duco.”

-I am not led, I lead myself.
+I am not a follower, I lead.

 Photo: nist6dh / flickr

-6. "Quando omni flunkus moritati".
+6. “Quando omni flunkus moritati.”

 Photo: Pete Markham / flickr

-5. Quid quid latine dictum sit, altum viditur.
+5. “Quid quid latine dictum sit, altum viditur.”

-Whoever speaks Latin sees the highest peaks.
+He who speaks Latin sees the highest peaks.

 Photo: Tfioreze / wikimedia commons

-4. "Dum Spiro, Spero".
+4. "Dum Spiro, Spero."

 While I breathe I hope.